What our barristers offer

 - Medsted Associates v Canaccord Genuity Wealth (Intl) EWHC 1815: claim between brokers concerning commission on CFD trading and fiduciary duties owed to clients.

 - Libyan Investment Authority v Société Générale SA: US$2.1bn claim by Libya’s sovereign wealth fund to set aside derivative investments made during the Gaddafi era (one of The Lawyer’s Top 20 cases of 2017).

-- JSC Mezhdunarodniy Promyshlenniy Bank v Pugachev: US$ multi-billion fraud claim against ‘Putin’s banker’.
+- JSC Mezhdunarodniy Promyshlenniy Bank v Pugachev EWHC 2426 (Ch) (and numerous other judgments): US$1bn fraud claim against ‘Putin’s banker’.

-- Al Khorafi v Bank Sarasin: largest ever DIFC financial services claim, alleging mis-selling of US$200 million structured notes.
+- Al Khorafi v Bank Sarasin DIFC CA 008 (and numerous other judgments): largest ever DIFC financial services claim, alleging mis-selling of US$200 million structured notes.

 - R (Full Circle Asset Management) v FOS EWHC 323 (Admin): judicial review of FOS by firm of financial advisors who had been the subject of a s.166 skilled person review.

 - High Commissioner for Pakistan v Natwest Bank EWHC 55 (Ch); EWHC (Ch): claim to a £35m fund held by Natwest since the 1948 annexation of Hyderabad by India.